ckan/ckanext-dcat/docs/getting-started.md

 ## Schemas

-The extension includes ready to use [ckanext-scheming](https://github.com/ckan/ckanext-scheming) schemas that enable DCAT support.
+The extension includes ready to use [ckanext-scheming](https://github.com/ckan/ckanext-scheming) schemas that enable [DCAT](https://www.w3.org/TR/vocab-dcat-3/) and [Croissant](https://docs.mlcommons.org/croissant/docs/croissant-spec.html) support.
 These include a schema definition file (located in [`ckanext/dcat/schemas`](https://github.com/ckan/ckanext-dcat/tree/master/ckanext/dcat/schemas)) plus extra validators and other custom logic that integrates the metadata modifications with the RDF DCAT [Parsers](profiles.md#rdf-dcat-parser) and [Serializers](profiles.md#rdf-dcat-serializer) and other CKAN features and extensions.